ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 header packet.
 The next bit (0x40) is reserved and can be set according to
 {{!QUIC-BIT=RFC9287}}.

-The low 6 bits (0x3f) of the first byte contain the Rate Signal field.
+The Rate Signal field uses 7 bits spanning the low 6 bits (0x3f) of the first byte and the most significant bit of the version field.
+This creates a contiguous 7-bit field with values from 0 to 127.
 Values for this field are described in {{rate-signal}}.

-The Version field contains either 0x6f7dc0fd or 0xef7dc0fd.
-To facilitate detection and modification of SCONE packets, the only difference between the two version numbers is the most significant bit; all other bits are identical.
+The remaining 31 bits of the version field contain the common version bits 0x6f7dc0fd.
+The complete version field is either 0x6f7dc0fd (when the least significant bit of the Rate Signal is 0) or 0xef7dc0fd (when the least significant bit of the Rate Signal is 1).
+This design facilitates detection and modification of SCONE packets while maintaining RFC 8999 compliance.

 This packet includes a Destination Connection ID field that is set to the same value as other packets in the same datagram; see {{Section 12.2 of QUIC}}.